-- Voting shares include shares of common stock and Class B common stock.
+- (1) Voting shares include shares of common stock and Class B common stock.
 Upon the occurrence of certain events, Class B common stock converts automatically into shares of our common stock (on a one-for-one basis).
-The amounts in the table also include shares of common stock that may be issued upon the exchange of units of limited partnership interest, or units, of the Operating Partnership, that are exchangeable either for shares of common stock (on a one-for-one basis) or for cash, as determined by the Company. - Based solely on information provided by The Vanguard Group and Vanguard Specialized Funds-Vanguard REIT Index Fund in two Schedule 13G/As filed with the SEC on February 13, 2017 and February 14, 2017, respectively.
-The Vanguard Group has the sole power to vote 890,743 shares of common stock and dispose of 43,670,650 shares of common stock, including 23,841,335 shares of common stock reported by Vanguard REIT Index Fund, and shared power to vote 400,727 shares of common stock and dispose of 887,433 shares of common stock. - Based solely on information provided by BlackRock, Inc. in a Schedule 13G/A filed with the SEC on January 27, 2017.
-BlackRock, Inc. has the sole power to vote 26,355,385 shares of common stock, shared power to vote 3,340 shares of common stock, the sole power to dispose of 29,679,226 shares of common stock and shared power to dispose of 3,340 shares of common stock. - This group, or the MSA group, consists of Melvin Simon & Associates, Inc., David Simon, Herbert Simon, two voting trusts, and other entities and trusts controlled by or for the benefit of MSA, David Simon or Herbert Simon.
+The amounts in the table also include shares of common stock that may be issued upon the exchange of units of limited partnership interest, or units, of the Operating Partnership, that are exchangeable either for shares of common stock (on a one-for-one basis) or for cash, as determined by the Company. - (2) Based solely on information provided by The Vanguard Group and Vanguard Specialized Funds-Vanguard REIT Index Fund in two Schedule 13G/As filed with the SEC on February 12, 2018 and February 2, 2018, respectively.
+The Vanguard Group has the sole power to vote 808,393 shares of common stock and dispose of 44,646,807 shares of common stock and shared power to vote 450,123 shares of common stock and dispose of 879,990 shares of common stock.
+The Vanguard REIT Index Fund has sole power to vote 20,927,558 shares of common stock of the 45,526,797 shares of common stock included in the amount reported for The Vanguard Group. - (3) Based solely on information provided by BlackRock, Inc. in a Schedule 13G/A filed with the SEC on January 23, 2018.
+BlackRock, Inc. has the sole power to vote 26,333,029 shares of common stock, and the sole power to dispose of 29,118,029 shares of common stock. - (4) This group, or the MSA group, consists of Melvin Simon & Associates, Inc., David Simon, Herbert Simon, two voting trusts, and other entities and trusts controlled by or for the benefit of MSA, David Simon or Herbert Simon.
 David Simon is one of our executive officers and directors and Herbert Simon is one of our directors.
-MSA is owned 30.94% by a trust for the benefit of Herbert Simon, 3.04% by a trust for the benefit of David Simon, and by certain other stockholders.
-A total of 890,120 shares of common stock included in the amount reported for the group and 8,000 shares of Class B common stock are subject to the two voting trusts as to which David Simon and Herbert Simon are the voting trustees and David Simon has shared power with other family members to vote and dispose of a total of 118,770 shares of common stock included in the amount reported for the MSA group. - Includes 1,524,347 shares of common stock currently outstanding; 25,603,770 shares of common stock issuable upon exchange of units; and 8,000 shares of Class B common stock.
-Does not include 4,172,426 units that are held by or for the benefit of Simon family members as to which MSA, David Simon or Herbert Simon do not have voting or - Assumes the exchange of units by the subject holder only. - Based solely on information provided by State Street Corporation in a Schedule 13G/A filed with the SEC on February 9, 2017.
-State Street Corporation has shared power to vote and shared power to dispose of all of the shares of common stock indicated in the table above. - Based solely on information provided by Cohen & Steers, Inc., Cohen & Steers Capital Management, Inc., and Cohen & Steers UK Limited in a Schedule 13G/A filed with the SEC on February 14, 2017.
-Cohen & Steers, Inc. has the sole power to vote 10,270,204 shares of common stock and to dispose of 17,582,320 shares of common stock; Cohen & Steers Capital Management, Inc. has the sole power to vote 10,212,094 shares of common stock and to dispose of 17,412,611 shares of common stock; and Cohen & Steers UK Limited has the sole power to vote 58,110 shares of common stock and to dispose of 169,709 shares of common stock.
+MSA is owned 30.94% by trusts for the benefit of Herbert Simon, 3.04% by a trust for the benefit of David Simon, and by certain other shareholders.
+A total of 890,120 shares of common stock included in the amount reported for the group and 8,000 shares of Class B common stock are subject to the two voting trusts as to which David Simon and Herbert Simon are the voting trustses and David Simon has shared power with other family members to vote and dispose of a total of 37,830 shares of common stock included in the amount reported for the MSA group. - (5) Includes 1,576,514 shares of common stock currently outstanding; 26,079,673 shares of common stock issuable upon exchange of units; and 8,000 shares of Class B common stock.
+Does not include 4,172,426 units that are held by or for the benefit of Simon family members as to which MSA, David Simon or Herbert Simon do not have voting or dispositive power. - (6) Assumes the exchange of units by the subject holder only. - (7) Based solely on information provided by Capital World Investors in a Schedule 13G filed with the SEC on February 14, 2018.
+Capital World Investors has sole power to vote and sole power to dispose of all of the shares of common stock indicated in the table above. - (8) Based solely on information provided by State Street Corporation in a Schedule 13G/A filed with the SEC on February 14, 2018.
+State Street Corporation has shared power to vote and shared power to dispose of all of the shares of common stock indicated in the table above.